Icon of Christ of Latomos: Ottoman occupation and rediscovery

+The modern Church of Hosios David in Thessaloniki, Greece.

 After 1430 when the Ottoman Turks had captured Thessaloniki, the monks of Latomos abandoned their monastery.
 When Thessaloniki was returned to Greek rule in 1912, the monastery was listed as one of those that had not survived.
 Saluca Mosque, which stood on the northeastern side of Thessaloniki, was identified in 1917 as the former Church of Hosios David, and in 1921 was reconsecrated to the local Saint David the Tree-Dweller.

-Modern Church of Hosios David in Thessaloniki, Greece.

 When Andreas Xyngopoulos, who was the Superintendent of Byzantine Antiquities in Thessaloniki in 1921, visited the church, he was able to see a portion of the mosaic where the plaster had fallen off (this time, plaster from the Turks).
 In 1927, Xyngopoulos conducted a research team and Charles Diehl recognized that the mosaic was the same mosaic described in Abbot Ignatius’ account from 1307.
 From this, they surmised that the former Mosque was in fact the ancient Latomos monastery Katholikon.
 Xyngopoulos dated the mosaic icon to the last quarter of the 5th century, and his date was generally accepted.
 The icon has been hailed as a masterpiece of Christian art and theology.